Everesh/WaniKani-TUI/README.md

 ## Installation

 ### Automated
+1. Set up the environment:
 ```sh
 ./setup.sh
 ```
-- If it yells at you, that you are missing either ruby or python... fix that •ᴗ•
+2. If it yells at you, that you are missing either ruby or python... fix that •ᴗ•
-- Get yourself the required `NotoSansJP-Regular.ttf` at [fonts.google](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and copy it to `./tui/cjk_renderer/`
+3. Get yourself the required `NotoSansJP-Regular.ttf` at [fonts.google](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and copy it to `./tui/cjk_renderer/`

 ### Manual
-If... let's be honest, when the automated installation inevitably fails
+If... let's be honest, when... the automated installation inevitably fails
-- Get yourself ruby and python interpreters
+1. Get yourself `Ruby` and `Python` interpreters
-- Move to the project dir
+2. Move to the project dir
+3. Install all the dependencies:
 ```sh
 gem install bundler
 bundle install
 pip install pillow numpy
 ```
-- Get yourself the required `NotoSansJP-Regular.ttf` at [fonts.google](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and copy it to `./tui/cjk_renderer/`
+4. Get yourself the required `NotoSansJP-Regular.ttf` at [fonts.google](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and copy it to `./tui/cjk_renderer/`

-### Runing the app
+### Running the app
 ```sh
 bundle exec ruby bin/tui.rb
 ```

 #### First Run
-The app will most definetly ask you for your [WK api key](https://www.wanikani.com/settings/personal_access_tokens).
-Simply create one, grant it *all_data:read, assignments:start and reviews:create* and paste it to the prompt.
+The app will most definitely ask you for your [WK api key](https://www.wanikani.com/settings/personal_access_tokens).
+Simply create one, grant it `all_data:read`, `assignments:start` and `reviews:create` and paste it into the prompt(ctrl + shift + V).
+Or type it out manually, if you are into that.
-- .ᐟ If you ever get stuck in engine initialization loop, report it here and delete your db.sqlite3 located at `~/.locale/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!
+- .ᐟ If you ever get stuck in engine initialization loop, report it here and delete your db.sqlite3 located at `~/.local/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!

 ### Additional customization
 Don't like the colors? or just a single one?
 What about the braille rendering, is it spaced correctly?
 You can change all that and more.
-Simple create your own config file and save it to `~/.locale/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!
+Simple create your own config file and save it to `~/.local/share/WaniKaniTUI/` or `%LOCALAPPDATA%\WaniKaniTUI` depending on your platform!

 Example with all the available flags at `./examples/config.yml`